jevalent-studios/jev-mc/README.md

 ## Short-ish way
 To install the bot, Firstly download VS Code [here](https://code.visualstudio.com)

-Download the source code, then unzip the file.
+Download the release titled "JevMC Version 1.6", then unzip the compressed folder

 Open the unzipped folder in Visual Code Studio (it should have the files "README.md" and the folder "Production")